 (3) The transmission or distribution facilities necessary to conduct the energy produced by the facility to a user located at or near the project site.

-(f) “Commission” means the Indiana utility regulatory commission.
+(e) “Commission” means the Indiana utility regulatory commission.

-(g) “Commission analysis” means the required state energy analysis developed by the commission under Ind.
-Code § 8-1-8.5-3.
+(f) “Commission analysis” means the required state energy analysis developed by the commission under IC 8-1-8.5-3.

-(h) “Contemporary issues” means any topic that may affect the inputs, methods, or judgment factors in an IRP that is common to all Indiana jurisdictional utilities.
-Topics may include, but are not limited to, the following types of issues:
+(g) “Contemporary issues” means any topic that may affect the inputs, methods, or judgment factors in an IRP and is common to the utilities.
+Topics may include, but are not limited to, the following:

 (1) Economic.